 Board of Directors

 The foundation is legally controlled by the board.
 The board makes decisions on how the foundation can best serve the MariaDB community.
 The board does not make technical decisions.

 - Chairman Eric Herman, Principal Developer at Booking.com

-- Michael “Monty” Widenius, Founder and CTO of MariaDB Corporation
+- Michael “Monty” Widenius, Founder of MariaDB and MySQL

 - Espen Håkonsen, CIO of Visma and Managing Director of Visma IT & Communications